Gerald Francis O'Keefe

 Gerald Francis O'Keefe (March 30, 1918 – April 12, 2000) was a 20th-century bishop of the Catholic Church in the United States.
-He served as auxiliary bishop for the Archdiocese of Saint Paul in the state of Minnesota from 1961 to 1966 and bishop of the Diocese of Davenport in the state of Iowa from 1966 to 1993.
+He served as auxiliary bishop for the Archdiocese of Saint Paul in Minnesota from 1961 to 1966 and bishop of the Diocese of Davenport in Iowa from 1966 to 1993.

 Biography

-Early life and ministry
+Early life

 Gerald O’Keefe was born in Saint Paul, Minnesota, to Francis and Lucille (McDonald) O’Keefe.
 He had a younger sister, Mary, and grew up in suburban Wayzata, Minnesota.
 His father worked as a railroad signalman.
 O'Keefe was educated in the city's public schools.
 He graduated from the College of Saint Thomas and studied for the priesthood at St. Paul Seminary in St. Paul, Minnesota.

+Priesthood

-He was ordained a priest for the Archdiocese of St. Paul on January 29, 1944, by Archbishop John Gregory Murray.
-O'Keefe was assigned to the Cathedral of St. Paul and served briefly as a teacher at St. Thomas Military Academy in St. Paul, after which he served the archdiocese as vice chancellor and then chancellor.
+O’Keefe was ordained a priest in Saint Paul for the Archdiocese of St. Paul on January 29, 1944, by Archbishop John Gregory Murray.
+O'Keefe was assigned to the Cathedral of St. Paul Parish and served briefly as a teacher at St. Thomas Military Academy in St. Paul.
+He was later named vice chancellor and then chancellor of the diocese.
 He also served as chaplain to a convent of Benedictine nuns.
-On June 14, 1957, Pope Pius XII named O'Keefe a Domestic Prelate with the title Monsignor.
+On June 14, 1957, Pope Pius XII named O'Keefe a domestic prelate with the title of monsignor.

+Auxiliary Bishop of Saint Paul

-On May 5, 1961, Pope John XXIII appointed O'Keefe Titular Bishop of Candyba and Auxiliary Bishop of St. Paul.
+On May 5, 1961, Pope John XXIII appointed O'Keefe as titular bishop of Candyba and auxiliary bishop of St. Paul.
 He was consecrated by Archbishop William O. Brady on July 2, 1961, in the Cathedral of St. Paul.
-Bishops James Byrne of Boise and Hillary Hacker of Bismarck were the principal co-consecrators.
-He was named rector of the cathedral church and in 1962 vicar general of the archdiocese.
-While he was one of the auxiliary bishops of St. Paul, Bishop O'Keefe participated in all four sessions of the Second Vatican Council.
+Bishops James Byrne and Hillary Hacker were the principal co-consecrators.
+He was named rector of the Cathedral of St. Paul and in 1962 vicar general of the archdiocese.
+During this period, O'Keefe attended all four sessions of the Second Vatican Council in Rome during the early 1960s.

 Bishop of Davenport

-On October 20, 1966, Bishop O'Keefe was appointed by Pope Paul VI as the sixth bishop of the Diocese of Davenport.
-He was installed on January 4, 1967, by Archbishop James J. Byrne of Dubuque at Davenport’s Sacred Heart Cathedral.
-In attendance was the largest gathering of Catholic hierarchy in the cathedral's history: four archbishops, one abbot and 41 bishops.
-There were also 24 Protestant clergy, 300 priests, 200 sisters and two lay people from every parish in the diocese.
-For the first time in 22 years women were allowed to sing in the choir at the cathedral, after having been banned by Bishop Hayes.
+On October 20, 1966, O'Keefe was appointed by Pope Paul VI as the sixth bishop of Davenport.
+He was installed on January 4, 1967, by Archbishop James J. Byrne of Dubuque at Sacred Heart Cathedral in Davenport.
+The installation represented the largest gathering to date of Catholic hierarchy in the cathedral's history: four archbishops, one abbot and 41 bishops.
+The attendees also included 24 Protestant clergy, 300 priests, 200 sisters and two lay people from every parish.
+For the first time in 22 years, women were allowed to sing in the cathedral choir at the cathedral, having been banned previously by Bishop Ralph Hayes.